Skip to content

 save_animation(path, fps=2) #

-Save the animation to a file.
+Save this glyph's animation (self.anim) to a file.

-The output format is determined by the file extension.
+Thin wrapper around cleopatra.animation.save_animation; the output format is determined by the file extension.
 GIF uses PillowWriter; mov/avi/mp4 require FFmpeg to be installed.

 Parameters: